Frequently Asked Questions about Belgium

 Depending where one settles in Belgium, it may be necessary to learn a little French or Dutch.
 Brussels is a bilingual city and the majority of its citizens speak French or Dutch.
 However, most English-speaking expats moving to the city will find they can get by without learning another language.

-Is Belgium a good place to bring children?
+Is Belgium a good place to raise children?

 Belgium is a great place to raise children.
-The communities are safe and the education system is excellent - transferring between EU schools is easy and there are plenty of international schools in Belgium, particularly in Brussels.
+The communities are safe and the education system is excellent - transferring between EU schools is easy.
+There also are plenty of international schools in Belgium, particularly in Brussels.
 Public medical facilities are world-class and the quality of life in Belgium is second to none.

 What is the weather like in Belgium?